ggatward/GG_Kickstart/README-Parameters.md

-PARAMETERS
+BASELINE PARAMETERS

-The following Foreman parameters are used in this kickstart:
+The following Foreman parameters are used in the baseline component of this kickstart:

 ##################################################################################
 #